Advanced-Computer-Lab-2022/PlaceHolder/README.md

 # LearnMore.com Online Learning Platform

-LearnMore.com is an online learning platform developed during the ACL course in the Guc in 2022 .
+LearnMore.com is an online learning platform developed during the ACL course in the GUC in 2022 .
 The Main purpose of this website is for students to buy courses and take them online just like udemy and coursera and others.

 ## Motivation